-If you are interested in finding out more about St Dominic's RCPS, please contact the School Secretary (Mrs McCulloch), who will arrange an appointment for you to meet with the Head Teacher.
+If you are interested in finding out more about St Dominic's RCPS, please contact the school administrator (Mrs Crowley), who will arrange an appointment for you to meet with the Head Teacher.

 Parents of prospective pupils are encouraged to visit the school prior to enrolment.
 Parents of new entrants to Primary 1 are invited to school in January to register their child for the following August.
-Details of enrolment arrangements are circulated within Crieff, local Churches and local press.
+Details of enrolment arrangements are circulated within Crieff, local Churches, local press and school website.
 It is necessary to produce the pupil's birth certificate and proof of council tax, utility bill and if appropriate Baptismal certificate when registering for a place.